Lukaa98/Data-Structures-in-Java/README.md

 a number of basic operations, as detailed below.

-insertVertex(n) insert a new vertex with name n – return the new vertex removeVertex(v) remove the vertex v – return the vertex name insertEdge(v,w,n) Insert new edge with endpoints v and w and name n removeEdge(e) remove the edge e - return the edge name opposite(e,v) Return endpoint of edge e that is opposite endpoint v vertices() return an iterable collection of all the graph vertices edges() return an iterable collection of all the graph edges areAdjacent(v,w) return true if v, w are adjacent; false otherwise incidentEdges(v) return an iterable collection of the edges incident to v rename(v,n) rename existing vertex v as n; return old vertex name rename(e,n) rename existing edge e as n; return old edge name
+-insertVertex(n) insert a new vertex with name n – return the new vertex -removeVertex(v) remove the vertex v – return the vertex name -insertEdge(v,w,n) Insert new edge with endpoints v and w and name n -removeEdge(e) remove the edge e - return the edge name -opposite(e,v) Return endpoint of edge e that is opposite endpoint v -vertices() return an iterable collection of all the graph vertices -edges() return an iterable collection of all the graph edges -areAdjacent(v,w) return true if v, w are adjacent; false otherwise -incidentEdges(v) return an iterable collection of the edges incident to v -rename(v,n) rename existing vertex v as n; return old vertex name -rename(e,n) rename existing edge e as n; return old edge name